top of page

 9.jpg

-About the Choir
+About the Choirs

 Since its humble beginnings in 1961, the Torrance Civic Chorale has grown to between 90 and 100 singers.
 Members come from the surrounding South Bay communities and encompass all age groups from young adults to people with over 50 years’ vocal music experience.
 The Chorale represents professions in aerospace, banking and investments, education, parenting, military, medical, governmental social services, professional antique dealers, students, retirees, and church employees.
 The choristers’ diversities span Japan, China, Chile, England, the Philippines, Spain, Korea, Scandinavia, France, Ireland, Germany, Italy, Greece, Scotland, Middle East and Central America.
+The Chorale is under the sponsorship of the Cultural Services Division in the Community Services Department of the City of Torrance.
+Orchestras, bands, instrumental ensembles, and individual musicians are engaged to perform with the Chorale as needed.
+The Chorale is under the direction of Dr. Edward Trimis.

 The group’s musical repertoire varies widely from the classics to ancient ballads, pop tunes and Broadway musicals to newly composed masterworks.
 In Fall 2018, the Chorale premiered Daniel Newman-Lessler’s latest composition, E-mu-nah.